a0r1an/eufracio/_posts/2016-10-15-using-jekyll.md

 ---
 id: 580
-title: Using Jekyll
+title: Up & Going with Jekyll
 date: 2016-10-15T09:01:00+00:00
 author: Adrian Eufracio
 description: Jekyll provides you with the tools to create a full fledged blog thats static.
 Its a more simple retro way of making a blog but its great because it really strips out the unnecessary code and the reliance on a database is dissolved.
 layout: post
 guid: http://adrianeufracio.com/?p=580
-permalink: /using-jekyll/
+permalink: /up-and-going-with-jekyll/
 categories:
   - html
 ---